 - Work with other non-ARES amateur provider-groups to establish mutual respect and understanding and coordination mechanism for the good of the public and Amateur Radio.
 The goal is to foster an efficient and effective Amateur Radio Response overall.

 - Work for growth in your ARES program, making it a stronger, more valuable resource and hence able to meet more of the agencies' local needs.
 A stronger ARES means a better ability to serve your communities in times of need and a greater sense of pride for Amateur Radio by both amateurs and the public.

 - Report regularly to the SEC, as required.

 - Additional duties and responsibilities of the Emergency Coordinator should include planning, organizing, coordination and communicating.

-This AEC helps coordinate the participation of ARES / RACES members, and other Amateur operators in various local events such as Bloomsday, the Lilac Parade, various other fun runs, biking and other events that may need primary or backup communications.
+This AEC helps coordinate the participation of ARES - RACES members, and other Amateur operators in various local events such as Bloomsday, the Armed Forces Torchlight Parade, various other fun runs, biking and other events that may need primary or backup communications.
 Dan also helps manage the W7GBU-10 Winlink Gateway used for digital communications

 Assistant Emergency Coordinator - Digital Messaging & Recruiting